Court orders executives pay $140 million damages to Fukushima operator

-The Tokyo district court has ordered four former executives of Tokyo Electric Power Company (Tepco) to pay 13 trillion yen ($140 million) in damages to the operator of the wrecked Fukushima nuclear power plant, national broadcaster NHK reports.
+The Tokyo district court has ordered four former executives of Tokyo Electric Power Company (Tepco) to pay ¥13 trillion ($140 million) in damages to the operator of the wrecked Fukushima nuclear power plant, national broadcaster NHK reports.

 The ruling, in a civil case brought by Tepco shareholders, marks the first time a court has found former executives responsible for the nuclear disaster, local media reports said.